 Major international interest in the event shows that the Swiss startup scene can easily compete with Silicon Valley and others.
 "We have no reason to hide," says Stefan Steiner.
 Quality levels are high on the technical front in particular, thanks to ETH Zurich and EPFL Lausanne.
 The startups from these institutions are much in demand, and have often been acquired by tech giants such as Apple and Facebook.

 The innovative skills of young Swiss entrepreneurs are also on show in other sectors.
-Among this year's TOP 100 startups are firms in the healthcare, biotechnology, life sciences, medical technology, cleantech, drones, and fintech sectors.
-Although startups from Zurich and Lausanne are over-represented, entrepreneurs from the whole of Switzerland also feature on the list.
+Among this year's TOP 100 startups are firms in the healthcare, biotechnology, medical technology, cleantech, drones, and fintech sectors.
+Although startups from Zurich and Lausanne are well represented, entrepreneurs from the whole of Switzerland also feature on the list.